GraphtyLove/python_http_requests_perfs/README.md

 As the `requests` module won't allow full performances, I used the [httpx module](https://www.python-httpx.org/).

-This material is highly inspired on [this video](https://www.youtube.com/watch?v=qAh5dDODJ5k).
+This material is highly inspired from [this video](https://www.youtube.com/watch?v=qAh5dDODJ5k).
 I encourage you to see it for more explainations!

 ## Installation
 To run this code you will need the `httpx` and `requests` module.